 Alternatively, you might like to engage in a market research-based application (e.g. new product development), etc.

 The objective is for you to apply the tools and techniques of Multi-Criteria Decision-Making (MCDM, also known as Multi-Criteria Decision Analysis, MCDA) or Conjoint Analysis, as implemented using 1000minds software.
 If appropriate, you might also like to apply things you’re learning in other courses you’re taking.

-You can check out some examples of other student projects on the research projects page.
-Simply scroll down to “Colorado State University-Pueblo” and “University of Otago MBA”.
+For illustration purposes, examples of other student’s projects are listed on the research projects page, and scroll down to “Colorado State University-Pueblo” and “University of Otago MBA”.

 - ‘Frame’ the decision-making problem or issue being addressed (e.g. see the flow-diagram below), such as:

 What is it that you’re trying to decide (or discover)?